Exabyte-io/documentation/docs/tutorials/electronic/electronic-density-mesh.md

 Next steps depend on the [analysis and visualization software](../../software-directory/overview.md#analysis-tools) preferred by the user.
 We provide below two examples, for the cases of [XCrysden](../../software-directory/analysis/xcrysden.md) and [VESTA](../../software-directory/analysis/vesta.md) respectively.
 Instructions on how to open Applications in the Remote Desktop Environment can be retrieved [in this page](../../remote-connection/actions-rd/open-app.md).

-> If the [default project](../../jobs/projects.md) was used for the electron charge density calculation, then the location of the "CHGCAR" output file referenced in what follows will be: `/home/<username>/data/<username>/<job name>/`.
+> If the [default project](../../jobs/projects.md) was used for the electron charge density calculation, then the location of the "density.xsf" output file referenced in what follows will be: `/home/<username>/data/<username>/<job name>/`.
+Otherwise the full path to the file is shown underneath the filename among the list of entries in the [Files tab](../../jobs/ui/files-tab.md) of [Job Viewer](../../jobs/ui/viewer.md).

 ## Visualize Charge Density with XCrysden

 The user should first open the [XCrysden](../../software-directory/analysis/xcrysden.md) analysis and visualization software suite.

-Within XCrysden, the user should first go to "File" > "Open", and then navigate to the [directory](../../data-on-disk/directories.md) where the "CHGCAR" electron density file was saved by the previously-executed Job.
+Within XCrysden, the user should first go to "File" > "Open", and then navigate to the [directory](../../data-on-disk/directories.md) where the "density.xsf" electron density file was saved by the previously-executed Job.
 This opens the file for a visualization of the electron density.

 At this stage, the user can adjust the value of charge density to be shown, and toggle the isosurface buttons to display the corresponding data.